Skip to content

 Bar point

-Either of the two points in the outer board adjacent to the bar; the 7-point or the 18-point.
+The bar point is either of the two points in the outer board adjacent to the bar; the 7-point or the 18-point.

 Bear off